 Airy's Acedia, which makes you weak to all elements and acts as a full-party Dispel.
 Goodbye, buffs that you spent the last 4 turns setting up; hello, follow-up attacks that deal huge damage to the entire party.

 Fiore de Rosa, in no small part due to the Revenge ability he has, which may give him BP whenever you attack him, which he can use to multitask his way through your party.
+He can hit you with physical attacks, blast your party with thunder-element spells, inflict a few different status ailments, and will heal himself for a decent chunk of HP over and over again.
+You need to be able to withstand his attacks while also being able to do enough damage to overwhelm his healing spells.
 Also, Edea starts off the fight charmed, so you have to waste a turn dispelling her.

 Profiteur also qualifies, as his Takeover attack hurts at that point in the game and there's no way to reduce its damage.
 In the various loops he's even worse because his stats are scaled to match yours.
 Plus, unless you're very overleveled, his Takeover damage is tuned so that your party members cannot take two at once.
 Usually, Profiteur won't attack the same person twice with Takeover, but if you're really unlucky he can just suddenly decide to kill somebody with two shots.
 What makes his fight worse is that he's not alone.
 Khint is a spell fencer who will either use a fire sword to deal high damage to one of your party members, or a silence sword that can disable your casters.
 His attack power is high enough that he can finish off any party member already weakened by Takeover hits.